Top Eight: Best Coffee Places Rive Gauche Part Two

 #8 - Cordelia

-This little oasis just two blocks from the river on Rue de Bac is in one of my favorite areas of the 7th near Musée D’Orsay.
+(Update Fall 2025): This seems to be closed temporarily with no other information, but I will leave it on the list for now!
+A little oasis just two blocks from the river on Rue de Bac is in one of my favorite areas of the 7th near Musée D’Orsay.
 Cordelia de Castellane is the artistic director for Dior Masion and Baby Dior and is a floral and hosting genius.
 Her niche project one holiday season of making custom wreaths and florals at this location luckily turned into a full-fledged permanent floral studio and coffee shop!
 The interiors are cozy and feel like a Cotswolds and Burgundian country home all wrapped up in one!
 Lovely coffee and pastries on a curated mix of vintage china really tops it off.
 Come relax here after a museum visit - I recommend it!